Andy4495/TI-30-Keypad-Interface/README.md

 ## Hardware

 The TI-30 calculator has a surprisingly simple hardware design.
-The calculator processosr and LED driver functions are all contained in a single chip (TI TMC0981NL) without the need for any support circuitry: no crystal, no resistors, no capacitors.
+The calculator processor and LED driver functions are all contained in a single chip (TI TMC0981NL) without the need for any support circuitry: no crystal, no resistors, no capacitors.
 The only other components are the LEDs themselves (bonded directly to the PCB), the keypad, and a 9 V (PP3) battery clip.

 ### TI-30 Processor/Display Board and Keypad Pinouts